 The North Carolina Division of Parks and Recreation has contracted Planning Communities in Raleigh, North Carolina to lead the Mountains to Sea Master Plan, an effort that will chart a path toward designation of remaining planned portions of the trail.
 The Master Plan will result in an up-to-date MST plan and map of designated and planned routes, stakeholder outreach, defined trail segment managers and a branding plan and new MST website.
 There are many ways to get involved in the planning efforts!
 For more information, visit the Get Involved with the Master Plan page at the Mountains to Sea website.

-The Mountains-to-Sea Trail, an effort to link Clingman's Dome in the Great Smoky Mountains National Park to Jockey's Ridge State Park on the outer banks, is the flagship project of the North Carolina State Trails Program.
-Today, over 450 miles of the 1,000 mile route are open for use.
+The Mountains-to-Sea State Trail, an effort to link Clingman's Dome in the Great Smoky Mountains National Park to Jockey's Ridge State Park on the outer banks, is the flagship project of the North Carolina State Trails Program.
+Today, more than 600 miles of the 1,000 mile route are open for use.
 Partners across North Carolina are helping to plan and build the trail to link communities together and to serve as the backbone of a growing system of land and water trails.

 When completed, the route will pass through 33 counties containing about 40 percent of the state's population.
 The trail is used by people out for an afternoon stroll as well as those planning to hike the trail from one end of the state to the other.

 The trail concept was first proposed in 1977 by Howard Lee, then secretary of the N.C.
 Department of Natural Resources and Community Development.
 Recently Lee reflected in a series of stories in the Raleigh News & Observer on the promise and progress of the Mountains-to-Sea State Trail.